kubernetes/examples/staging/volumes/azure_disk/claim/README.md

 ### Managed Disks
 The entire experience is offloaded to Azure to manage disks:storage accounts.
 You can use PVC (Kubernetes will automatically create a managed disk for you).
 Or you can you use an existing disk as PV in your PODs/RCs

-> as a general rule, use PV disks provisioned in the same Azure resource group where the cluster is provisioned.
+> Note: as a general rule, use PV disks provisioned in the same Azure resource group where the cluster is provisioned.

 ### Blob Disks
 Blob Disks works in two modes.
 Controlled by #kind# parameter on the storage class.